-The City of Melbourne's ability to implement KSAs can be impacted upon by external matters outside of its control.
-In most cases, KSA measures are established to focus on our specific role however this is not practical in all cases, especially where an external reader needs to understand the full context of the KSA.
+The City of Melbourne's ability to implement KSAs can be affected by external matters outside its control.
+While in most cases KSA measures are established to focus on our specific role, this is not practical in all cases, especially where an external reader needs to understand the full context of the KSA.

-The following Performance Statement outlines the City of Melbourne's achievement against the 10 KSAs for 2011-12.
+The following Performance Statement outlines the City of Melbourne's achievement against the 10 KSAs for 2011-12: